ilg-archived/arm-none-eabi-gcc/PUBLISH.md

 - double check version, to be sure it is the latest one
 - in Eclipse, disable the workspace path
 - in Eclipse, select the global path to the new release
+- remove the toolchain temporarily installed in `Downloads`
 - rerun all build and debug tests

 ## Create a final GitHub release